Pharmyx/Retro-Deals-Finder/README.md

-# Retro-Deals-Finder
+# Retro-Vault

-A GUI app to find deals on retro items (gaming, consoles, collectibles) from eBay.
+A GUI app to find deals on retro items (gaming, consoles, collectibles) from eBay, and Etsy.

 ## Setup